slorquet/elffile2/docs/source/rationale.rst

 .. note:: K Richard Pixley, the author of *elffile* was also one of
     the original authors of BFD.

-As software architecture goes, it's not a very good design in the sense that using BFD also requires an intimate understanding of the BFD internals.
+As software architecture goes, BFD is not a very good design in the sense that using BFD also requires an intimate understanding of the BFD internals.
 BFD based ports to new formats are typically difficult and more time consuming than simple readers for those formats would